Last Updated on March 1, 2023 by Karl Thompson

 - Young people from poorer families are more likely to have part-time jobs, such as paper rounds, baby sitting or shop work, creating a conflict between the competing demands of study and paid work.

-Supporting evidence for the importance of material deprivation
+Evidence for material deprivation

 - Stephen Ball (2005) points out how the introduction of marketisation means that those who have more money have a greater choice of state schools because of selection by mortgage

 - Conner et al (2001) and Forsyth and Furlong (2003) both found that the introduction of tuition fees in HE puts working class children off going to university because of fear of debt

 - Leon Fenstein (2003) found that low income is related to low cognitive reasoning skills amongst children as young as two years old

 There is also a lot of contemporary evidence from organizations such as the Sutton Trust which documents the continued impact of material deprivation on education….

 Poor kids going hungry…

 In 2019 the National Education Union conducted a survey of 8000 teachers and school leaders focusing on how poverty was affecting their children’s learning and achievement.

 - Over 75% reported their students had experienced hunger of fatigue and difficulty to concentrate on schoolwork due to poverty

 - Over 50% reported students had been ill and missed schoolwork due to poverty.